 Jean-François Hirschel is the founder and CEO of H-IDEAS, a company which aims at re-establishing trust in the financial world.
 His professional expertise lies in strategically positioning financial services companies at brand and product level.
 Hirschel has held senior leadership positions at Société Générale and Unigestion.
 He holds a MSc from EPFL Lausanne, Switzerland, and has profound knowledge and experience in Institutional, Private and Retail Banking & Asset Management.

 Markus Kramer is a partner at Brand Affairs, a specialist consultancy with expertise in strategic positioning and brand building.
 He holds an MBA from the University of Oxford and is a visiting Senior Fellow in Strategic Brand Management at Cass Business School London.
+The portfolio of brands he works with include companies such as Aston Martin, Harley-Davidson and many more.
 Kramer is author of the book The Guiding Purpose Strategy, A Navigational Code for Brand Growth.

 Brand Affairs AG